szobov/ros-opentelemetry/README.md

 ## Contributing

-Contributions are welcome.
+Contributions are welcome, but keep it mind that this is the open-source project -- maintainer can accept or reject your changes.
 Please ensure `just check` passes before submitting pull requests.